Emissions of harmful substances to air

 Emissions of lead to air

 Lead is a naturally occurring metal found in the Earth's crust and can be released during natural processes, such as rock and soil erosion.
-Although these natural releases of lead occur, most lead emissions come from industrial activities, such as metal refining and smelting, and various combustion processes.
-It is also used in the manufacture of vehicle lead-acid batteries worldwide, as well as pipes, sheeting, and within glass to prevent radiation exposure from television and computer screens.
+However, in Canada, most lead emissions come from industrial activities, such as metal refining and smelting, and various combustion processes.
+Lead is also used in the manufacture of vehicle lead-acid batteries worldwide, as well as pipes, sheeting, and within glass to prevent radiation exposure from television and computer screens.

 Lead emissions to air can be deposited on land or water surfaces and accumulate in soils, sediments, humans and wildlife.
 Exposure to lead, even in small amounts, can be hazardous to both humans and wildlife.
 In humans, chronic exposure to relatively low levels may affect the central and peripheral nervous systems, blood pressure, and renal function, and may result in reproductive problems and developmental neurotoxicity.